Preventing Canine Heatstroke: Tips to Keep Your Dog Safe

 Using Dog Booties to Prevent Paw Pad Burns

 On hot surfaces, like asphalt or sand, your dog's paw pads can easily burn.
 To protect them from discomfort or injury, consider using dog booties during walks or outdoor activities.
 These protective shoes provide a barrier between your dog's paws and the hot pavement, preventing burns.
-Make sure to choose booties that fit properly and are comfortable for your dog to wear.
+Make sure to choose booties that properly and are comfortable for your dog to wear.

 Utilizing Cooling Vests or Bandanas